Saudi Arabia: Human rights

 The Saudi government, which mandates Muslim and non-Muslim observance of Sharia law under the absolute rule of the House of Saud, has been denounced by international organizations and governments for violating human rights.
 The authoritarian regime is consistently ranked among the "worst of the worst" in Freedom House's annual survey of political and civil rights.
 According to Amnesty International, security forces torture and ill-treat detainees to extract confessions to be used as evidence against them.
 Saudi Arabia abstained from the UN vote adopting the Universal Declaration of Human Rights, saying it contradicted Sharia.
-Mass executions, such as those carried out in 2016, 2019, and 2022, have been condemned by international rights groups.
+Mass executions, such as those carried out in 2016, 2019, 2022, and 2025 have been condemned by international rights groups.

 Since 2001, Saudi Arabia has engaged in internet censorship.
-Most censorship falls into two categories: "immoral" content (mostly pornographic and LGBT-supportive sites along with sites promoting any religion other than Sunni Islam) and blacklisted content dictated by Saudi Arabia's Ministry of Media, which primarily censors sites critical of the regime or associated with parties that are opposed to or opposed by Saudi Arabia.
+Most censorship falls into two categories: "immoral" content (mostly pornographic and LGBT-supportive sites along with sites promoting any religion other than Sunni Islam) and blacklisted political content critical of the regime, as dictated by Saudi Arabia's Ministry of Media.

 Deera Square, central Riyadh.
 It is a former site of public beheadings.

 Saudi Arabian law does not recognize sexual orientations or religious freedom, and the public practice of non-Muslim religions is actively prohibited.
 The justice system regularly engages in capital punishment, which has included public executions by decapitation.
-In line with Sharia in the Saudi justice system, the death penalty can theoretically be imposed for a range of offenses, including murder, rape, armed robbery, repeated drug use, apostasy, adultery, and witchcraft and sorcery.
-It can be carried out by beheading with a sword, stoning or firing squad, followed by crucifixion (exposure of the body after execution).
+In line with Sharia in the Saudi justice system, the death penalty can theoretically be imposed for a range of offences, including murder, rape, armed robbery, repeated drug use, apostasy, adultery, and witchcraft.
+It can be carried out by beheading with a sword, stoning or by firing squad, followed by crucifixion (exposure of the body after execution).
 In 2022, the Saudi Crown Prince stated that capital punishments will be removed "except for one category mentioned in the Quran", namely homicide, under which certain conditions must be applied.
-In April 2020, Saudi Supreme Court issued a directive to eliminate the punishment of flogging from the court system, replaced by imprisonment or fines.
+In April 2020, Saudi Supreme Court issued a directive to eliminate the punishment of flogging from the court system, being replaced by imprisonment or fines.